TxnLab/nfd-sdk/examples/README.md

 ## Available Examples

 - [Resolve](./resolve/): Demonstrates how to resolve NFD names and application IDs
+- [NFD Metadata](./nfd-metadata/): Demonstrates how to resolve avatar and banner images with IPFS support
 - [API Search](./api-search/): Demonstrates how to use the API client to search for NFDs
 - [Reverse Lookup](./reverse-lookup/): Demonstrates how to look up NFDs by wallet address
 - [Mint](./mint/): Demonstrates how to mint NFDs